Quasiconformal Maps between Bowditch Boundaries of Relatively Hyperbolic Groups: Introduction

-A relatively hyperbolic group is a generalized notion of a hyperbolic group and has been defined in various ways by different mathematicians.
-For a survey of equivalent definitions, refer to the article \cite{Hruska} by Hruska.
-In this article, the definition given by Groves and Manning \cite{GM2008} is followed, which is as follows: Let $G$ be a finitely generated group with a finite generating set $S$.
-Equip $G$ with the word metric $d_G,$ induced by $S$.
-Let $\{H_1, H_2,..., H_n\}$ be a finite collection of infinite-index finitely generated subgroups of $G$.
-Consider $X$, the Cayley graph of $G$ with respect to $S$, and let $\mathcal{H}_G$ be the collection of all left cosets of $H_1, H_2,..., H_n$.
-For each coset $H\in \mathcal{H}_G$, the combinatorial horoball $H^h$ is analogous to a horoball in the hyperbolic space $\mathbb H^n$.
-The group $G$ is said to be $\delta$-hyperbolic relative to $\mathcal{H}_G$ if the space $X^h$, called the cusped space and obtained by attaching combinatorial horoballs $H^h$ to each $H\in \mathcal{H}_G$, is a $\delta$-hyperbolic metric space.
-Similar to the hyperbolic case relatively hyperbolic groups are also independent of the choice of finite generating sets.
-The Gromov boundary $\partial X^h$ of $X^h$ had been studied by Bowditch \cite{Bowditch}, so $\partial X^h$ is termed as the Bowditch boundary of $G$ and is often denoted by $\partial G^h$.
-For a relatively hyperbolic group $(G,\mathcal{H}_G)$, the limit set of any $H\in\mathcal{H}_G$ is singleton in $\partial G^h$.
-A point $a \in \partial G^h$ is called a parabolic endpoint if there exists $H_{a}\in \mathcal{H}_G$ such that the limit set of $H_{a}$ is $\{a\}$.
+Our goal is to extend this framework to the \emph{Bowditch boundaries of relatively hyperbolic groups}.
+The notion of \emph{relatively hyperbolic groups}, generalizing Gromov hyperbolic groups, originated in his foundational work \cite{Gro87} and was initially developed by Farb and Bowditch \cites{Farb,Bowditch}.
+For an overview of the various equivalent definitions of relative hyperbolicity and the relationships among them, we refer the reader to Hruska's work \cite{Hruska}.
+Throughout this article, we adopt the definition given by Groves and Manning \cite{GM2008}, which is as follows: Let \(G\) be a finitely generated group with finite generating set \(S\), and let \(X = \mathrm{Cay}(G,S)\) denote its Cayley graph.
+Let \(\{H_1,\ldots,H_n\}\) be a finite collection of infinite, finitely generated subgroups of infinite index in \(G\) so that $H_i\cap S$ generates $H_i$ for each $i=1,\dots,n$, and let \(\mathcal{H}_G\) denote the collection of all left cosets of $H_1, H_2,..., H_n$.
+We say that \(G\) is \(\delta\)-hyperbolic relative to \(\{H_1,H_2,\dots,H_n\}\) or that \(G\) is \emph{hyperbolic relative to} \(\mathcal{H}_G\) or that $(G,\mathcal{H}_G)$ is \emph{$\delta$-relatively hyperbolic} if the cusped space $X^h$ obtained by attaching combinatorial horoballs $H^h$ to each $H\in \mathcal{H}_G$ is a $\delta$-hyperbolic metric space; see \autoref{def_combinatorial_horoball}, \autoref{def_rel_hyp}.
+The boundary \(\partial X^h\), studied extensively by Bowditch~\cite{Bowditch}, is called the \emph{Bowditch boundary} of the relatively hyperbolic group \((G,\mathcal{H}_G)\).
+For notational convenience, we occasionally denote it by \(\partial G^h\).
+For each coset $H \in \mathcal{H}_G$, its limit set in \(\partial X^h\) consists of a single point.
+A point $p \in \partial X^h$ is called a \emph{parabolic endpoint} if it is the unique limit point of some coset $H_p \in \mathcal{H}_G$.
+In this case, we say $H_p$ is a \emph{horosphere-like subset} centered at $p$, and its associated combinatorial horoball $H_p^h$ is a \emph{horoball} centered at $p$.
+Similar to the hyperbolic case, a quasi-isometry between relatively hyperbolic groups that \emph{coarsely preserves cusps}, see \autoref{def_cusp_preserving}, induces a homeomorphism between their Bowditch boundaries; see \autoref{prop_cusp_prev_qi_implies_homeo}, and the converse is not true; see \cites{PS2024,Radhika2025}.
+Even, like-wise the hyperbolic group setting, the existence of a quasiconformal equivalence between boundaries does not guarantee that the groups are quasi-isometric; see \autoref{ex_qc_not_imply_qi}.